Archiecool4/caltech-cs12-tensorflow/labs/lab_0_introduction/README.md

  - TensorFlow docs

 Optional material:
- - If you a nice visual guide to review python take a look at this: [2022 Complete Python Bootcamp From Zero to Hero in Python](https://rb.gy/umyram).
+ - If you a nice visual guide to review Python take a look at this: [2022 Complete Python Bootcamp From Zero to Hero in Python](https://rb.gy/umyram).